16 June 2026

 Wild Cherries

-Ty's own tree along the lake (I removed the e).
+Ty's tree (I removed the E from the carving!)

 Very blue